erkin-personal/docs/how-to/manage-network-access.md

 ## Concepts
 ### Groups
-A NetBird group works and follows a similar concept to tags in other platforms; they are easily created and can be associated with peers and used in rules to control traffic within your network.
+A Netzilo group works and follows a similar concept to tags in other platforms; they are easily created and can be associated with peers and used in rules to control traffic within your network.

 Some characteristics of groups:
 - They are unique.